 Being successful means finding a coach who understands your goals.
 A person who is willing and able to understand why people feel the way they feel in regards to their training.
-Someone who will nurture a healthy coach-athlete relationship and turn emotions into actions.
+Someone who will nurture a healthy coach-contender relationship and turn emotions into actions.

 To learn more about our elite team of coaches, click here.